Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Introduction

-Sensitivity analysis for causal effects dates back at least as far as \cite{cornfield1959smoking} who utilized sensitivity analysis in observational studies to argue for a causal relationship between smoking and lung cancer.
-A central goal of sensitivity analysis is to provide bounds on the causal effect that account for biases stemming from unmeasured confounding.
-In simple cases such as with bounded outcomes, general bounds for causal effects can be estimated \citep{manski1990nonparametric}, though typically bounds are in terms of sensitivity parameters governing the strength of association between the unmeasured confounder and either the treatment or outcome.
-One approach is to posit a sensitivity parameter for the relationship between the unmeasured variable and treatment, while assuming the worst-case scenario that the unmeasured variable and outcome are nearly co-linear \citep{rosenbaum1987sensitivity, rosenbaum1988sensitivity, rosenbaum1991sensitivity, rosenbaum2002overt, rosenbaum2002covariance}.
+Historically, the most common approach for assessing the unmeasured confounding assumption is sensitivity analysis, which dates back at least as far as \cite{cornfield1959smoking} who argued that there is a causal relationship between smoking and lung cancer.
+A central goal of sensitivity analysis is to provide bounds on causal estimands that account for potential biases stemming from unmeasured confounding.
+In simple cases such as with bounded outcomes, general bounds for causal effects can be estimated \citep{manski1990nonparametric}, though typically bounds are estimated based on sensitivity parameters governing the strength of association between the unmeasured confounders and either the treatment or outcome.
+One approach is to posit a sensitivity parameter for the relationship between the unmeasured variable and treatment, while assuming the worst-case scenario that the unmeasured confounder and outcome are nearly co-linear \citep{rosenbaum1987sensitivity, rosenbaum1988sensitivity, rosenbaum1991sensitivity, rosenbaum2002overt, rosenbaum2002covariance}.
 Other approaches have two sensitivity parameters that govern the strength of association between the unmeasured variable and both the treatment and outcome.
-These parameters are intended to be interpretable so that one can reason about potential values for them.
+These parameters are intended to be interpretable so that one can reason potential values for them.
 This can be done by letting them be parameters of a regression model \citep{rosenbaum1983assessing, mccandless2007bayesian}, parameters dictating relative risks \citep{vanderweele2017sensitivity, ding2016sensitivity}, or partial $R^2$ values between the unmeasured variable and the treatment or outcome \citep{imbens2003sensitivity, small2007sensitivity, veitch2020sense, cinelli2020making, freidling2022sensitivity, chernozhukov2022long}.
-Additionally, while much of this work has focused on average treatment effects for binary treatments, similar ideas have been extended to situations such as mediation \citep{imai2010identification, vanderweele2010bias,ding2016sharp, zhang2022interpretable}, among others.